SoloDev1101/Gacha-Alarm-Showcase/README.md

 - **D3 — Dynamic Dialogue Delivery**: Your companion calls you awake with dialogue matching their personality (Tsundere, Friendly, Evil, Soft...).
 The dialogue escalates in intensity based on how many times you've snoozed.
 - **Ultra-Fast Boot**: The ringing screen launches even when the phone is locked, prioritizing display speed above everything else.
 - **Stale Alarm Recovery**: Automatically restores app state if an alarm gets "stuck" for more than 5 minutes.
 - **Wake-up Rewards**: Dismiss on time → earn gacha tickets (up to 6/day).
-Affinity points are granted once per day via a cloud-verified RPC call to prevent abuse.
+Affinity points are granted once per day with server-side validation.
 - **Snooze Limit**: Snooze is capped at 2 times per alarm.
 After that, the alarm escalates to the "Ignored" event type, triggering a different character dialogue.

 ### 🎲 Gacha Summoning System